viboes/std-make/doc/proposal/any_optional/fundamental_ts_improvements.md

 any(in_place<X>, v1, ..., vn);
 ```

-Adopting this template class to optional needs to change the definition of `in_place` to
+Adopting this template class to optional would needs to change the definition of `in_place` to

 ```c++
 constexpr in_place_t in_place() { return {} };